William Harcourt, 3rd Earl Harcourt: Life

-Born the younger son of Simon Harcourt, 1st Earl Harcourt and Rebecca Harcourt (née Samborne Le Bas), Harcourt was commissioned as an ensign in the First Regiment of Foot Guards on 10 August 1759.
+Born the younger son of Simon Harcourt, 1st Earl Harcourt and Rebecca Harcourt (née Samborne Le Bas), Harcourt was commissioned]as an ensign in the 1st Regiment of Foot Guards on 10 August 1759.
 He became a captain in the 16th Light Dragoons, a regiment which had been raised at his father's expense and was known as "Harcourt's Black Horse", on 27 October 1759.
-He transferred to the 3rd Dragoons on 30 June 1760 and was subsequently sent to Mecklenburg-Strelitz (with his father) to escort the consort-elect of King George III to England.
-In recognition of this mission he was appointed an equerry to the Queen Consort later that year.
+Harcourt transferred to the 3rd Dragoons on 30 June 1760 and was subsequently sent to Mecklenburg-Strelitz with his father to escort the consort-elect of George III, Charlotte of Mecklenburg-Strelitz, to England.
+In recognition of this mission he was appointed an equerry to Charlotte later that year.

-Harcourt served as an aide-de-camp to Lord Albemarle for the expedition to Havana in 1762 during the Seven Years' War.
-He was promoted to lieutenant colonel and given command of the 31st Regiment of Foot in November 1764, of the 4th Light Dragoons in April 1765 and of the 16th Light Dragoons in June 1768.

-In 1766 he was appointed a Groom of the Bedchamber to King George III, a post he held until 1808, when he was made Master of the Robes until 1809, after which he was Master of the Horse to the Queen until 1818.
+Harcourt served as an aide-de-camp to Lord Albemarle during the siege of Havana in 1762 during the Seven Years' War.
+He was promoted to lieutenant colonel and given command of the 31st Regiment of Foot in November 1764, the 4th Light Dragoons in April 1765 and of the 16th Light Dragoons in June 1768.
+In 1766 he was appointed a Groom of the Bedchamber to George III, a post he held until 1808, when he was made Master of the Robes until 1809, after which he was Master of the Horse to Queen Charlotte until 1818.
 He also sat in Parliament as Member of Parliament for Oxford from 1768 to 1774.

-He commanded the 16th Light Dragoons at the Battle of White Plains in October 1776 and then captured General Charles Lee at Basking Ridge in December 1776 during the American Revolutionary War.
-Promoted to colonel on 29 August 1777, he became aide-de-camp to the King in September 1777 and honorary colonel of the 16th Light Dragoons in October 1779.
-He bought St Leonard's Hill in Clewer from the Duke of Gloucester in 1781 and, having been promoted to major-general on 20 November 1782, he was then appointed Deputy Ranger of Windsor Great Park.
+During the American War of Independence, Harcourt commanded the 16th Light Dragoons at the Battle of White Plains in October 1776 and captured General Charles Lee of the Continental Army at Basking Ridge, New Jersey in December 1776.
+Promoted to colonel on 29 August 1777, he became aide-de-camp to George III in September 1777 and honorary colonel of the 16th Light Dragoons in October 1779.
+Harcourt bought St Leonard's Hill in Clewer from the Duke of Gloucester in 1781 and, having been promoted to major general on 20 November 1782, he was then appointed Deputy Ranger of Windsor Great Park.